 - RICOH Theta SC, S, V and Z1 models

-Please note that panoramas are not truly 360° images as they do not allow the user to look up and down.
-Thus, you will not be able to upload panoramas to ThingLink without editing the image.
+Please note that standard panoramas are not truly 360° images as they do not allow the user to look up and down.
+Thus, you will not be able to upload panoramas to ThingLink without converting them using our PanoTo360 tool or editing the image manually.

 Comments